“The curious are always in some danger. If you are curious, you might never come home.” – Jeanette Winterson

 If we do not allow our characters to stray from our preconceived vision of the story, our work will be predictable.
 It is not that our ideas are wrong, it is just that, sometimes, we fail to grasp the depth of conflict required to satisfy what we are trying to express.
 Our characters want something—the stakes are life and death.
 By going after what they want, they will meet with antagonistic forces.

-When we allow our characters to struggle mightily we are rewarded with a more dynamic scene that dramatizes our ideas in ways we may not have anticipated.
+When we allow our characters to struggle mightily, we find a more dynamic scene.
+They may dramatize our ideas in ways we haven’t anticipated.
 Our work becomes more specific.

 When we approach our work from a place of wonder, anything is possible.

-When we let go of the pressure that we are supposed to solve something, or that there is something we ought to know, we can relax and ideas and images naturally accrue.
+Let go of the pressure that you are supposed to solve something, or that there is something you ought to know.
+Then you can relax, and ideas and images naturally accrue.

 Our subconscious seems to be constructed in such a way that it is forever searching to find order in chaos.
 It is the ultimate Mr. Fix-It.
 We don’t need to crack the whip.
 In fact, it is when we start cracking the whip and fretting about whether the writing is any good that our subconscious starts shutting down.

-It seems that the more we show up for our writing each day, the less credence we are inclined to give our anxiety.
+It seems that the more we show up for our writing each day, our anxiety loses its hold over us.
 Every day is different, and there is little connection between our feelings and the quality of our work.
 When we surrender to our curiosity, our story reveals itself to us in ways we may never have imagined.

 I can’t wait to find out who my son will be tomorrow.